codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

   max-width="40%"
  %}

+The options are:

+* Name - User defined name of the Codefresh environment dashboard
+* Project - A way to [group/secure applications](https://argoproj.github.io/argo-cd/user-guide/projects/).
+Choose default if you have only one project in ArgoCD.
+* Application - name of application
+* Manual/automatic sync - If automatic when a git commit happens, a deployment will automatically take place.
+* Use schema - Kubernetes manifests will be checked for correctness before deployed to the cluster
+* source repository - Git repository that holds your Kubernetes manifests
+* revision - Revision to be checked out when a deployment happens
+* path - folder inside the Git repository that should be searched for manifests (if your Git repo has multiple applications)
+* cluster - Kubernetes cluster when deployment will take place
+* namespace - Kubernetes namespace where the application will be deployed to
+* directory recurse - wether to check all folders in the Git repository for manifests in a recursive way.

+For a sample application you can use the [https://github.com/codefresh-contrib/gitops-kubernetes-configuration](https://github.com/codefresh-contrib/gitops-kubernetes-configuration) repository (or even fork it on your own GitHub account first).

  Once you connect your application you will see it under in the GitOps application screen in the Codefresh UI.